-36. DETAILS OF HEDGED AND UNHEDGED EXPOSURE IN FOREIGN CURRENCY DENOMINATED MONETARY ITEMS a.
-Exposure in foreign currency - Hedged
+36. DETAILS OF HEDGED AND UNHEDGED EXPOSURE IN FOREIGN CURRENCY DENOMINATED MONETARY ITEMS

 The Company enters into forward exchange contracts to hedge against its foreign currency exposures relating to the underlying transactions and firm commitments.
 The Company does not enter into any derivative instruments for trading or speculative purposes.